nickluke89/Sourcing-Mastery/README.md

 My interests ↠ Space 🛰  Star Wars 💫  Sports ⚽️  Technology 🚀

 Why create this recruitment resource list and open source it?
 Energy in energy out my friends 🌍 💚

-Oh, and please contribute!

-Disclaimer❗️These resources are not all my own.
-Many incredibly talented folk from across the tech community have shared these with me and asked that I use them respectfully.
-So no mass spamming, you here me?! 🤠

 ✅ = daily use